 Rows represent the coast from just south of Bridlington to the neck of the Spurn peninsula, each row standing for a 100 metre stretch.
 There are 580 such rows.

 Columns represent full years from 1951 to 2020.
 There are 70 such columns.

 Results from periods of twice-yearly monitoring are added together to make the year.

 Gaps appear in the posts data when no readings were taken.
 Cumulative values following breaks in measurement have been averaged out, or ‘smoothed’, across the period to which they relate.
-Although less than satisfactory, smoothing prevents untrue peaks of erosion appearing in the data.
+Although less than ideal, smoothing prevents potentially untrue peaks of erosion appearing in the data.

 all cliff loss data (menu)